Higher Education and Student Affairs Administration (M.S.)

 - A current resume.
 Consideration can be given to work-related experience and involvement in the field.

-- A Statement of Purpose which addresses your understanding of and interest in the HESAA program, identifies qualities and characteristics you will contribute as a member of the program, and addresses your academic preparedness for graduate school work.
+- A Statement of Purpose which addresses your understanding of and interest in the HESAA program, identifies qualities and characteristics you will contribute as a member of the program, and addresses your academic preparedness for graduate course work.
 If your GPA falls below the required 3.0 GPA, please address this in your statement of purpose.
 Your statement will be evaluated as a writing sample.

 - An interview with HESAA program faculty may be required.